Trojans also to compete at the Cal State L.A. Invitational

 Trojans open season this weekend at the Rossi Relays

-THIS YEAR: Sophomore Daniel Szabo competed pretty much his entire freshman season with some discomfort in his hips which required surgery in the fall.
+THIS YEAR: Redshirt sophomore Daniel Szabo competed his entire freshman season with discomfort in his hips which required surgery the following Fall.
 He had left hip surgery on Sept.
-21 and right hip surgery on Nov.
+21, 2012 and right hip surgery on Nov.
 9, 2012.
-He continues to recover from the surgery and it is unknown when he will be able to return to competition.
-When he returns to action and to full health, Szabo should be a force on the national level for three more seasons.
+The surgeries caused him to miss the entire 2013 season and he use it as a redshirt season.
+If he returns to action at full health this season, Szabo should be a force on the national level for three more seasons.

 HIGH SCHOOL: Szabo placed 10th in the hammer at the 2011 European U23 Championships and owns a PR of 232-6 (70.86m) which would put him fourth on USC's all-time list.
 Placed fifth in the hammer with a throw of 244-1 (74.41m) at the 2010 World Junior Championships held in Moncton, Canada.
 Has a 6kg hammer PR of 254-5 (77.55m) set on June 13, 2010.